-Issue - This is a study session to discuss a proposed code amendment to establish new regulations for food truck courts (or food courts) in the Unified Development Code (UDC).
-This proposed amendment was authorized by Mayor and Council during the January 11, 2023 meeting.
+Issue - This is a public hearing to take public comment and discuss a proposed code amendment to establish new regulations for food truck courts (or food courts) in the Unified Development Code (UDC) This proposed amendment was initiated by Mayor and Council during the January 11, 2023 meeting.
 At that meeting Mayor and Council requested that City staff work to develop a proposed code amendment to allow the development of congregate food truck courts.

-Per the direction of Mayor and Council from the January 11, 2023 meeting, PDSD worked with food truck owners, restaurant owners and other community stakeholders to develop this Food Truck Court amendment (see Attachment A for the draft redline UDC Amendments).
+Per the direction of Mayor and Council from the January 11, 2023 meeting, PDSD worked with food truck owners, restaurant owners, and other community stakeholders to develop this Food Truck Court amendment (see Attachment A for the draft redline UDC Amendments).
 Community engagement was conducted in person and virtually, allowing for both verbal and written community feedback and dialogue to inform the proposed language in this UDC Amendment.

 The proposed amendment would create a new land use classification for food courts and establish activities that may be conducted within food courts, as well as minimum standards for infrastructure.
 For the purposes of this memorandum "food courts" and "food truck courts" will be used interchangeably.
-The purpose of this proposed code amendment is to allow private property owners to develop food tuck courts.
 This is not a proposal to change any existing regulations for peddlers, mobile food trucks, or other similar vendors.

-Staff Recommendation - Staff recommends the Planning Commission set the Food Court UDC Amendment for a public hearing on October 18, 2023.
+Staff Recommendation - Staff recommends the Planning Commission recommend adoption of the Food Truck Court UDC Amendment to the City of Tucson Mayor and Council.